Relaxing Bath Salts

 • Homemade Candles – Turn your bath into a spa-like experience with homemade candles.
 You can even scent them to match your bath salts.

 • For the complete spa experience, make your own homemade soap.
 Scent the soap with the same essential oils and give bath salts, a candle, and a bar of soap as a complete package!
-This makes a lovely gift basket idea.
+This makes a lovely gift basket idea for a Christmas gift or Mother’s Day.

 relaxing lavender bath salts